nitraminap/nitraminap-test-albwr-tracker/README.md

 Similarly, if the Lamp is not required, then those same checks will appear `🟩 Normal`, as the setting places them in logic, and the seed may require the player to cross a dark room with no light source.

+### Lamp and Net as Weapons

+This settings determines wether the logic considers the normal (not super) Lamp and Net as sources of damage.

+If they are not and the player doesn't have any other source of damage, then checks that require a source of damage will appear as `🟨 Sequence Breaks`.
+Theses checks are still technically obtainable but the logic does not expect the player to obtain them yet.

+If this setting is activated, these same check will appear as `🟩 Normal` with any source of damage, lamp and net included.

 ### Display Bee Boost Glitches

 ![Bee Boost Glitches](images/display/bottle_bee.png)